-Harvard is more than a university.
-It’s a tradition.
+Harvard is more than a university; it’s a tradition.
 No other American institution of higher learning has such a prominent place in the nation’s history or imagination.
 Harvard University, founded in 1636, is the oldest university in the United States.
 (And the oldest corporation in the Americas.)
 It is perhaps the U.S. university that is both closest to the British model of university education, yet distinctly American in identity and outlook.

 Harvard was founded as a small institution with the mission of educating Protestant clergy.
 It grew as the United States did, expanding in size and scope, and diversifying its student and teaching communities.
 Today a Harvard University degree commands respect not only in the United States, but around the world – Harvard counts seven U.S. presidents among its alumni.
 And over 40 Nobel laureates among its current and former faculty.